Financial planners drive me crazy sometimes.

 - Can you use pre-tax money to pay for insurance and improve your financial outcome without changing anything else?

-- Are there payouts you’re entitled to without even realizing? (and how to claim them!)
+- Are there payouts you’re entitled to without even realising? (and how to claim them!)

 Begin With Understanding Your Comfort Zone